Estrecho Natural Park

 If it's raining heavily or the weather is stormy, there won't be any birds flying.

 Choosing a site depends on wind direction, as birds will glide and soar on migration, following the thermals, rather than follow a direct route.
 So if the wind is coming from a westerly direction, a site in Gibraltar or Punta del Carnero would be best.
 Easterly winds mean that sites between Tarifa and Algeciras would be better.

-The Mirador del Estrecho on the N340 5km east of Tarifa (heading eastwards) is a layby with cafe-bar, a popular place with tourists which means that it also gets overcrowded.
+The Mirador del Estrecho at km 91 on N-340 5km east of Tarifa (heading eastwards) is a layby with cafe-bar, a popular place with tourists which means that it also gets overcrowded.
 More difficult to reach is the Guadalmesi reached at km 89.5 (heading eastwards) and then follow military road number 4 down to the coast.
 An facility called Cazalla at km 87 (heading westwards) features observatory, car park and closed clubhouse 'Cazalla Observatorio de Aves Planeadoras'.
-At Km 78.5 on the N340 is a track that heads north and after around 10km there is the road to the Sanctuario de la Luz.
+At Km 78.5 on the N340 is a road that heads to the observatory near Sanctuario de la Luz.
 For the viewpoint at El Algorrobo, turn off the N340 at Km 99.1 onto a track that heads north for a short distance.
 At km 80 near the football stadium is observatory Playa de los Lances.

-Also off the N340 are the sites at La Hoya and Cazalla.
 The seafront in Tarifa is an excellent spot.
-South of Algeiras on the coast road towards Getares Bay is the headland Punta Secreta, another good vantage point.
+South of Algeciras on the coast road towards Getares Bay is the headland Punta Secreta, another good vantage point.
 For watching seabirds like gulls and gannets, visit Tarifa or Punta Carnero.

 What to take

 Make sure you have a pair of binoculars and a good field guide.